 Therefore, to increase BHA/IFRP’s understanding of how to better support partners, USAID Advancing Nutrition conducted a remote mapping exercise of all LNS partners to compare program details and identify gaps and opportunities for capacity strengthening.

-We used a mixed-methods approach to gather information from partners.
-This comprised an online survey and follow-up interviews.
+We used a mixed-methods approach (online survey and follow-up interviews) to gather information from partners.
 The survey captured information on program implementation and design, and directly asked partners where they needed support.
 The interviews focused on program implementation experiences, including how partners adapted to challenges.

 The findings from this activity will assist BHA/IFRP in offering appropriate capacity strengthening support to partners programming LNS.